yucheols/ENMs_In_R/tutorials/tutorial_3.md

 To easily collect our occurrence points, we will again use the megaSDM package.

 NOTE: I need to run the three lines below to prevent encoding error from halting the occurrence collection process.
-But you may not need to run this on this your own device
+But you may not need to run this on this your own device.
 ```r
 Sys.getlocale()
 Sys.setlocale("LC_CTYPE", ".1251")
 Sys.getlocale()
 ```

-Make a list of species as an input for the megaSDM function
+Make a list of species as an input for the megaSDM function.
 ```r
 spplist <- c('Bombina orientalis',
              'Bufo sachalinensis',